 Be careful not to spill any engine oil in the engine compartment.
-If the oil gets in contact with hot parts, it may
+If the oil gets in contact with hot parts, it may cause a fire.

-Fasten the lid properly again.
+6 Fasten the lid properly again.

 No value available

 The new oil level will not be detected instantly.
 To get the correct oil level reading, first drive your car for approximately 30 km (20 miles) and then park the car on a level surface for 5 minutes with the engine turned off.